cabbruzzese/xrpg/README.md

 # Magic System
 There are 2 magic systems and a skill system.
 They are used like items.

 You can customize their shortcuts in the options menu.
-Defaults are keypad numbers for Mage, keypad symbols for Cleric, and "," "." and "/" for fighter.
+Defaults are keypad numbers for Mage, and keypad symbols for Cleric.
+(Fighter skills are passive)

 While active, skills and spells will be indicated on the screen.
 If there is a timer or cooldown, it will be displayed next to the spell.